wavesoft/CVMWeb/README.md

 This function will return either a CVMWebAPISession object or *false* if an error occurred.

+## Opening session

-The session is unusable until the *open* function is called:
+The session is unusable until the *open* function is called and the session requirements are specified:

 	sess.open({ requirements })